daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 - **Step 1.2.1**: NVIDIA Drivers

-  - Ensure the NVIDIA GPU drivers are installed on your host machine by running below command
+  - Ensure the NVIDIA GPU drivers are installed on your host machine by running the below command

   ```bash
   nvidia-smi